Laci1953/Cowgol_on_CP_M/README.md

 If the option -C is specified, the files will be only compiled/assembled.

-If the option -C is not specified, the files will be first compiled/assembled, then linked into a CP/M executable (named after the first file in the list).
+If the option -C is not specified, the files will be first compiled/assembled, then linked into a CP/M executable (named after the first cowgol file in the list).

 The option -Mfile builds the "file.map" memory map file for the executable.